-In event_handler1, the Event object has various methods for getting the name, object type, and object of the event.
-See the Elgg\Event interface for details.
+In event_handler, the Event object has various methods for getting the name, object type, and object of the event.
+See the Elgg\Event class for details.

-In both cases, if a handler returns false, the event is cancelled, preventing execution of the other handlers.
+If a handler returns false, the event is cancelled, preventing execution of the other handlers.
 All other return values are ignored.